kuhnertdm/wow-addon-updater/README.md

 * Make a video guide detailing all the above information

-* Add support for more addon providers (namely WoWInterface)

 * Update to use a visual interface instead of a command-line interface

+* Add version checking to eliminate reinstalls of the current versions of addons

 * ~~Make the code structure not suck.
 No, seriously... it's bad...~~ Thanks to https://github.com/Saritus for the refactoring!

+* ~~Add support for more addon providers (namely WoWInterface)~~ Thanks to https://github.com/Saritus for the WoWInterface support!

 Thanks for checking this out; hopefully it helps a lot of you :)